 Overview

-The UW Department of Ob/Gyn has a long history of collaboration, advocacy, research and training in global women’s health.
-Our residency program is committed to broadening trainee’s worldview of women’s health care and training practitioners, researchers and leaders in Global Health.
-Seattle is an ideal setting for training in Global Health, given the endowed UW Dept of Global Health, PATH, The Bill & Melinda Gates Foundation, Center for Infectious Disease Research and the Fred Hutchinson Cancer Research Center.
-We have a comprehensive global health education, training and service curriculum for residents.
-Dr. Elizabeth Harrington leads the resident activities in global health.
+A mother cuddles a newbornThe UW Department of Ob/Gyn has a long history of collaboration, advocacy, research and training in global health.
+Our residency program is committed to advancing health equity in our local community as well as globally, and we seek to train structurally competent and self-reflective practitioners, researchers and leaders in Global Health.
+Seattle is a vibrant setting for training in Global Health, with the UW Department of Global Health, PATH, The Bill & Melinda Gates Foundation, Center for Global Infectious Disease Research and the Fred Hutchinson Cancer Research Center in our backyard.
+We offer a variety of opportunities for global health education, training and service for residents.

 Resident Training

-UW Integated Residency Global Health Leadership Course
+Global Health Leadership for the Clinician Course (GH 575)

 Global Health Lecture Series

-Global Health Elective Experience
+Global Health Elective in Naivasha, Kenya

 Global Health Research